blackboard/anthologydevdocs/docs/Developer Portal/devportal-intro.md

 * **JWT Service Integration**: As part of our Portal simplification work and in support of future LTI and API authorization projects the portal is replacing it's in-application JWT implementation with our platform-based JWT service.
 This has no impact on existing LTI 1.3 or REST API authorization.

-* **Premium Access API Update**: What is this again, who is impacted, and what makes this different than what we experience now?
+* **Premium Access API**: This change provides addition Premium API information to the consuming system - e.g. Learn - and has no external facing impact.